Pump problems force NYCHA residents to get water from fire hydrant

 The fire department responded, opening a hydrant, and about 4,000 tenants were forced to take buckets and haul water Sunday night.

+Clarisa Alayeto, who grew up in the housing complex, was visiting her grandmother Sunday to prepare lunch.
+She was furious with NYCHA.

-"Last night what I saw, when people were going to the fire hydrant to get water was heartbreaking, it's demoralizing," said Clarissa Alayeto, a tenant's granddaughter.
+"Last night what I saw, when people were going to the fire hydrant to get water was heartbreaking, it's demoralizing," said Alayeto.
 "This is New York CIty."

 "And I'm here because I'm mad as hell," said Bronx Borough President Ruben Diaz Jr. "I'm here because we're mad as hell.
 I'm here because we've been here before, several times."